 Banana has amino acids that help your hair restore protein.
 You can apply this mask once a week.

 - Blend 1 cup of cooked rice, 2 tsp of aloe vera gel, 2 tsp of cornstarch, and 2 tsp of olive oil into a fine paste.

 - Apply this mask to your hair strands.

 - Leave it for about 20-30 minutes before rinsing off thoroughly with water.

 Rice is also a rich source of protein for your hair and this mask leaves your hair well conditioned with a smooth texture.

 C. Amla Mask (Indian Gooseberry)

-Amla has properties to nurture Udaka Vaha srotas that seals the moisture in your hair strands and brings a natural softness and shine.
+Amla has properties to seal the moisture in your hair strands and bring a natural softness and shine.